ReFeree: Radar-based efficient global descriptor using a Feature and Free space for Place Recognition: Related Works

-\ac{Radar}-based place recognition is at an incipient stage, but some studies have shown remarkable results \cite{jang2023raplace, gadd2024open, kim2020mulran}. \citet{kim2020mulran} proposed the resized \textit{Scan context} to transform the radar image itself into a descriptor called \textit{Radar scan context}.
-This algorithm also achieves rotational invariance, aiding the \ac{ICP} algorithm with a semi-metric initial pose. \citet{jang2023raplace} utilizes the Radon Transform (RT) to generate rotational and translational invariant descriptors, \textit{Raplace}. \textit{Raplace} has contributed to laying the foundation for \ac{Radar} place recognition.
-Open-RadVLAD \cite{gadd2024open} is a vector of locally aggregated descriptors that achieve rotational invariance.
+\citet{kim2020mulran} proposed the resized \textit{Scan context} to transform the radar image itself into a descriptor called \textit{Radar scan context} (RadarSC).
+This algorithm also achieves rotational invariance, aiding the \ac{ICP} algorithm with a semi-metric initial pose. \citet{jang2023raplace} utilizes the Radon Transform to generate rotational and translational invariant descriptors, \textit{Raplace}.
+Raplace has contributed to laying the foundation for \ac{Radar} place recognition. \textit{Open-RadVLAD} (RadVLAD) \cite{gadd2024open} is a vector of locally aggregated descriptors that achieve rotational invariance.
 This algorithm has demonstrated its performance through an extensive amount of exhaustive results.